jfpoilpret/fast-arduino-lib/README.md

 1. Template usage is often more complex in applications.
 The provided examples are here to help.
 2. Build times may be increased a bit as most code is inside C++ headers (recompiled every time included); for this point however, please note that compile time difference is hardly noticeable.

 Also, if you consider using FastArduino for your projects, be aware that FastArduino does not support Arduino API and does not intend to do so some day.
 That means you will have to first learn FastArduino API (you can use the complete [tutorial](http://jfpoilpret.github.io/fast-arduino-lib/tutorial.html) and the numerous examples provided for that) in order to reap its benefits.
 FastArduino is definitely not for newcomers to C++ programming as it makes heavy use of C++ specificities.
-Note that FastArduino currently uses C++11 standard.
+Note that FastArduino currently uses C++14 standard.

 In the initial drafts, I decided not to be compliant with Arduino IDE as I find it is a real pain.
-All my projects (including FastArduino) are now built with [Visual Studio Code](https://code.visualstudio.com/) along with a [small extension](https://github.com/jfpoilpret/vscode-fastarduino) I developed specifically for FastArduino.
+All my projects (including FastArduino itself) are now built with [Visual Studio Code](https://code.visualstudio.com/) along with a [small extension](https://github.com/jfpoilpret/vscode-fastarduino) I developed specifically for FastArduino.
 Once properly setup, I find VS Code environment much easier and friendlier to use than Arduino IDE or even [netbeans](https://netbeans.org/) which I originally used for FastArduino but finally ditched out.

 FastArduino is also buildable from the command line (on a linux system) through the standard `make`.
 Its make system can also be used for projects using the FastArduino library.